Asemane shab

 Asemane shab (آسمان شب, lit.
 'The Night Sky') is an Iranian weekly science education television series.
 It is the only Iranian program specializing in astronomy and the longest-running scientific series in the history of Iranian television.
 It was created by Siavash Safarianpour, who also directs and presents the show.
 Other featured presenters include Pouria Nazemi, Hafez Ahi, and Kazem Kokrom.

 The program has been produced for IRIB TV4 since early 2001.
 It began airing on 7 August 2001 and remains one of IRIB TV4's most highly viewed programs.
-The series airs every week on Fridays at 11 PM.
+An episode of the series airs every Friday at 11 PM.

 Format

 The majority of the series is presented from a glass roundtable, made to resemble a disc atop a silver-coated moon or asteroid.
 Siavash Safarianpour acts as the host and main speaker.
 He maintains an air of seriousness but does put on an act, portraying himself as a knowledgeable, intensely curious character.
 He always holds a stack of papers and sits in an oversized swiveling chair with a large headboard.
 At the end of each episode, he gets up in front of a diagram of the Earth and summarizes the day's topics.

 A newly added segment introduced in 2014 features amateur astronomers discussing the observation history of the Milky Way Galaxy and major ones around it, particularly the Andromeda Galaxy.

 Much of the topics discussed are current astronomy-related events and phenomena, but there have been exceptions, such as a show dedicated to American astronomer Edwin Hubble and his achievements.